-Bidwell Hollow is a newsletter for people who love literature and poetry.
-Now until Feb.
-10, 2020, all subscribers get four emails a week:
+Bidwell Hollow is a newsletter for people who love books.
+Subscribers receive four emails a week:

-Mondays - Literary stories: True stories about notable literary events and authors and poets whose birthdays fall Monday-Wednesday of that week.
+Mondays - Today in Literary History: True stories about notable literary events and writers whose birthdays fall Monday-Wednesday of that week.
+Premium Subscribers only.

-Tuesdays - An interview with the featured author or poet of the week.
+Tuesdays - An interview with the featured writer of the week.

-Thursdays - Literary stories: True stories about notable literary events and authors and poets whose birthdays fall Thursday-Sunday of that week.
+Thursdays - Today in Literary History: True stories about notable literary events and writers whose birthdays fall Thursday-Sunday of that week.
+Premium Subscribers only.

 Fridays - A curated list of the best book lists published throughout the week.